ABOUT AGT AND TRUSTEE-MANAGER

 basis, so as to assist Unitholders and investors in their investment decisions.

-by way of public releases or announcements via SGXNET and subsequently on its corporate website
+of public releases or announcements via SGXNET and subsequently on its corporate website www.agtrust.

-www.accordiagolftrust.com.
-The corporate website also includes contact details for investor enquiries and
+com.sg.
+The corporate website also includes contact details for investor enquiries and feedback.
+Enquiries and

-All Unitholders are entitled to attend general meetings with the required notice given to them and they
+All Unitholders are entitled to attend general meetings and are accorded the opportunity to participate

-The Trustee-Manager has a dedicated Investor Relations Manager to facilitate all communications.
+The Trustee-Manager had a dedicated Investor Relations Manager to facilitate all communications.

-stakeholders as well as analysts and brokers on a regular basis through investment conferences, non-deal
+as well as analysts and brokers on a regular basis through investment conferences, non-deal roadshows,

-roadshows, one-on-one meetings and group meetings to update AGT's strategy, performance and answer
+one-on-one meetings and group meetings to update AGT's strategy, performance and answer to any queries.

-to any queries.
-In addition, yearly site visits are conducted for analysts to have a deeper understanding
+In addition, yearly site visits are conducted for analysts to have a deeper understanding of its business.

 CONDUCT OF UNITHOLDER MEETINGS